euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 By making this change we switched from a “linear read / random write” forward algorithm to a “random read / linear write” backward algorithm which is more suitable for parallelisation.
-For optimal memory access patterns, the array of the LUT may be transposed depending on the underlying hardware (CPU vs GPU)
+For optimal memory access patterns, the array of the LUT may be transposed depending on the underlying hardware (CPU vs GPU).

 Optimisation of the sparse matrix multiplication ................................................